 January 29, 2019

 There are several tech-enabled tools out there that you can use to act as your visual guide or assistant.
 Some involve artificial intelligence; others use human assistance.
-We will walk through several options and compare our experiences.
-Tune in and share what you've learned and ask your questions.
+We walked through several options and compared our experiences.

 December 4, 2018